hdachepalli/sit725-2021-t2-prac1/README.md

 # sit725-2021-t2-prac1
-This is a ver basic template for a web application that explains basic javascript function to change text
+This is a basic web application for the Wellth.
+Where by clicking on onsite you can choose the preferable site you need.

 ## Run the application